Shaggy dog story

 In its original sense, a shaggy-dog story or yarn is an extremely long-winded anecdote characterized by extensive narration of typically irrelevant incidents and terminated by an anticlimax.
 In other words, it is a long story that is intended to be amusing and that has an intentionally silly or meaningless ending.

 Shaggy-dog stories play upon the audience's preconceptions of joke-telling.
 The audience listens to the story with certain expectations, which are either simply not met or met in some entirely unexpected manner.
 A lengthy shaggy-dog story derives its humour from the fact that the joke-teller held the attention of the listeners for a long time (such jokes can take five minutes or more to tell) for no reason at all, as the long-awaited resolution is essentially meaningless, with the joke as a whole playing upon people's search for meaning.
 The nature of their delivery is reflected in the English idiom spin a yarn, by way of analogy with the production of yarn.

 As a comic device, the shaggy-dog story is related to unintentional long-windedness, and the two are sometimes both referred to in the same way.
-While a shaggy-dog story is a comic exaggeration of the real life experience, it is also deliberately constructed to play off an audience who are expecting a comedic payoff and uses that expectation to subvert expectations and create comedy in unexpected ways.
-In such kind of humorous story, the humor lies in the pointlessness or irrelevance of the plot or punch line.
+While a shaggy-dog story is a comic exaggeration of the real life experience, it is also deliberately constructed to play off an audience who are expecting a comic payoff and uses that expectation to subvert and instead create comedy in unexpected ways.
+In this kind of humorous story, the humor lies in the pointlessness or irrelevance of the plot or punch line.

 Humanities scholar Jane Marie Todd observed that the shaggy-dog story demonstrates the nature of desiring humor and how that process occurs.